New Faculty Orientation

 Faculty Learning Communities

-CTLA in collaboration with the Faculty Development Council funds on an annual basis innovative, scholarly teaching projects that will positively impact student learning and lead to sustained improvements that can be shared with the academic community.
+CTLA, in collaboration with the Faculty Development Council, funds on an annual basis innovative, scholarly teaching projects that will positively impact student learning and lead to sustained improvements that can be shared with the academic community.
+Applications are generally due midspring.
+To learn more, view past Innovative Teaching Grant recipients and project information, or contact CTLA at email@example.com with any questions.

 Faith Integration Workshops and Events

 The Office of Faith Integration offers workshops and events throughout the year focused on helping faculty bring faith to life in their research, teaching, and scholarship.
-To learn more, visit the Office of Faith Integration.
+To learn more, visit the Office of Faith Integration website.

 Teaching with Technology Workshops and Events

 The Office of Innovative Teaching and Technology offers workshops and events throughout the year focused on engaging, enabling, and encouraging faculty to explore and employ innovative pedagogy and appropriate technology to transform their teaching at APU.
-To learn more, visit the Office of Innovative Teaching and Technology.
+To learn more, visit the Office of Innovative Teaching and Technology website.

 Student Learning Assessment Workshops

-The Director of Student Learning Assessment and Program Review offers workshops throughout the year focused on helping academic programs move forward on the development and implementation of student learning outcomes, assessment plans, and program improvement.
-To learn more, visit Student Learning Assessment and Program Review.
+Workshops are available throughout the year to help academic programs move forward on the development and implementation of student learning outcomes, assessment plans, and program improvement.
+To learn more, visit the Office of Institutional Research and Assessment website.

 Graduate Courses for Faculty

-Each year, faculty are given the opportunity to use their tuition benefit to enroll in faith integration and/or scholarly writing courses.
+Each year, faculty have the opportunity to use their tuition benefit to enroll in faith integration and/or scholarly writing courses.
 Taught by senior scholars in CTLA, each course meets once a week for a traditional 15-week schedule.
-To enroll in a faculty graduate course, please e-mail firstname.lastname@example.org no later than the first day of the fall or spring semester.
+To enroll in a faculty graduate course, email firstname.lastname@example.org no later than the first day of the fall or spring semester.
+Contact CTLA for more information.